wp-plugins/zedity/readme.txt

 * **Total design freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

-* **Saves you time and money**: you can create your content much more quickly and even just by yourself!
+* **Saves you time and money**: create your content much more quickly and, since you can do it without hiring web developers, you can save money too!

 **Here is an example of Zedity free version in action:**